trainingwheels/trainingwheels/README.md

 Training Wheels
 ===============

-Project home page and usage instructions: [Training Wheels] (http://gettrainingwheels.org).
+Project home page and usage instructions: [Training Wheels](http://gettrainingwheels.org).

 Training Wheels is an open-source education platform that manages sandbox environments and training infrastructure for use in a classroom setting.